uservoice/uservoice-ios-sdk/README.md

 Translations
 ------------

-Currently the UI is available in English and French.
+Currently the UI is available in English, French, Italian, and Traditional Chinese.
 We are using [Twine](https://github.com/mobiata/twine) to manage the translations.

 To contribute to the translations, follow these steps: